popsim-consortium/stdpopsim/docs/development.rst

 from which samples are drawn).
 For author initial we will use a single letter, the 1st, until an ID collision, in which case we will include the 2nd letter, and so forth.

-DFEs (Distributions of Fitness Effects) are similarly named using something descriptive of the distribution, and information about the publication:
+DFE (Distribution of Fitness Effects) models are similarly named using a string describing the distribution, and information about the publication:
 ``${SomethingDescriptive}_${First_authors_last_name_first_letter}{two_digit_date}``.
 For instance, if the distribution in question is a lognormal distribution, then ``LogNormal`` might be the descriptive string.